 What are Lena’s problems?
 Why does she become too stressed with Mimi?
 Why is it difficult for her to enjoy being with her daughter?

-Perhaps, it is Mimi’s “grand-mother-ghost” which is at work here.
-Lena learned from early on to take care of her Mum’s feelings.
+Perhaps, Mimi’s “grand-mother-ghost” is at work here.
+Early on, Lena learned to take care of her Mum’s feelings.
 Quickly, she became independent.
 The price she had to pay was not known to her until she became a mother herself.
 Now she wants to support Mimi to develop at her own pace.
 But what is “at her own pace?”
 What does “support” mean?
 Lena is not sure.

 What about Mimi.
 How are things working out for her?
 She is a nice baby but clings to Mum a lot.
-Mimi does not want to let go of the breast and looks with an imploring gaze at her mother.
+Mimi does not want to let go of the breast and looks with an imploring gaze at Lena.
 She’s crying at bedtime.
 Lena does everything to provide a safe attachment to Mimi.
-But things get easily tense and then they do not reach each other.
+But things get tense easily and then they do not reach each other as smoothly.

-Maybe, what we see in Lena’s case is a “ghost in the nursery”, as the child psychoanalyst Selma Freiberg expressed it.
-Such a ghost arises from messages that are transferred invisibly between the generations.
+Maybe, what we see in Lena’s case is a “ghost in the nursery”, as the child psychoanalyst Selma Fraiberg expressed it.
+Such a “ghost” arises from messages invisibly transferred between the generations.
 Lena has been annoyed with her mother and therefore kept her at some distance.
-But, then she felt bad and concerned about her mother’s well-being.
+But, then she felt bad and concerned.
 Today, Lena and Mimi are wrestling with similar feelings.
 Perhaps Mimi is asking for help by whining, which we guess means something like: “Mummy, be clear, tell me what I am supposed to do and not to do, and what you want and don’t what from me!
 Such things would make me feel more secure!”
 But meeting up with Mimi’s demands is not easy.
 The ghost in the nursery, Lena’s troubled relationship with her mother, puts up obstacles.
 Being together is nice – until the irritation of being encaged with Mimi comes back.
 Being independent is also fine – until Lena feels abandoned and guilty.
 Parent-infant psychotherapy is a possibility to talk about these things.

 Back